The Best Neighborhoods in Rehoboth Beach, DE

 - Four tennis courts and a pro shop

-- Building providing snacks to all athletes using the facilities
+- Snack bar providing refreshments to all athletes using the facilities

 One central tenet of this neighborhood is conservation.
 Even the developers who built this community strove to preserve the trees found on the property, protecting the original natural landscape.
 Rehoboth Beach Yacht & Country Club is found just west of Route 1 and is within the Cape Henlopen School District.